James Kelsey (sculptor): Major works

 Memories in Blue (executed in 2005–2006) is the primary sculpture in a memorial installation for the Tacoma Police Department.
 Also in this installation is For All They Gave, a bronze and granite piece with the names, dates, and stories of each officer who died in the line of duty.
 Connecting these to sculptures is a 100-foot glass line titled Thin Blue Line.

 Tsunami in Steel (2009) is Kelsey’s first international sculpture.
 It is a private / public collaboration between Am-Pri Homebuilders and the City of Richmond, British Columbia, Canada.
 Inspired by the 2004 tsunami in the Indian Ocean, Kelsey was unable to let the thoughts and images out of his mind.
-His mother lives along the Pacific Ocean and in creating this sculpture he was able to settle his mind and move on.

 Touching the Intangible (2013) is part of the Fred Hutchinson Cancer Research Center's art collection.
 The sculpture represents the efforts of doctors and scientists who search for the causes and cures of HIV/AIDS and other infectious diseases.
 From the artist: "Everyone at The Hutch is on a never-ending search for cures for diseases.
 The irony is that once they discover a potential cure, they simply pass it on to others to carry on the work and begin their search all over again with yet another disease.
 They are on the cutting edge of discovery."
 The sculpture stands in front of the FHCRC's Vaccine and Infectious Disease Building in Seattle.